kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, you can disable the feature-gate manually once it's in Beta.
+Yes, you can disable the feature-gate manually once it's in Beta, this will affect StatefulSets that are in the middle of a rollout when the feature gets disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

 If we disable the feature-gate and reenable it again, then the `maxUnavailable` will take effect again.
 [Even if this is a new field, it only gets cleared if it was not set before (if it was nil).
-So if it is set it continues to exist and is enforced.](https://github.com/kubernetes/kubernetes/blob/bb67eb5bd237334d6d0343aa382b351002653404/pkg/registry/apps/statefulset/strategy.go#L120-L137)
+So if it is set it continues to exist and is enforced.](https://github.com/kubernetes/kubernetes/blob/bb67eb5bd237334d6d0343aa382b351002653404/pkg/registry/apps/statefulset/strategy.go#L120-L137).
+This will affect StatefulSets that are in the middle of a rollout when the feature gets re-enabled.

 ###### Are there any tests for feature enablement/disablement?